spicelang/spice/std/README.md

 # Spice Standard Library
 This sub-directory is contained within every installation of Spice.
 It contains common functionality, which can be made use of, by importing it via `import "std/..." as ...`.

+## Runtime
+The package `std/runtime` is a internal package which is linked automatically to any Spice executable.

 ## I/O
 The package `std/io` offers functions for reading/writing files, etc.